gtlsgamr/nu-ht/src/content/posts/paying_your_dues.md

 ---
 title: "How asking for a traffic challan might benefit you."
 description: "My experience with a traffic policeman and how it taught me a neat trick"
 date: "2024-07-13"
+tags: ["personal", "life", "advice", "culture"]
 ---

 You know those last five seconds of a green light?
 The ones where the guy in